raymondtuazon/my-cart/README.md

    - Log in using your admin credentials.

 2. Create a "products" collection in Directus:
-   - Configure the collection with the following fields:
+   - Configure the collection with the following input fields:
-     - String: Image, Name, Description
+     - Name (input - String)
-     - Float: Price
+     - Price (input - Float)
+     - Image (textarea - String)
+     - Description (textarea - String)

 Now, you have set up the integration between Next.js and Directus, and you can start building your project.